Brand24

 Brand24 is a Polish company founded in 2011, headquartered in Wrocław, Poland, that specializes in media monitoring and analyzing content on the internet, through its own analytical software based on artificial intelligence.
-The company is publicly traded on the Warsaw Stock Exchange, and is currently majority-owned by Prowly.com, a subsidiary of the American search engine metrics provider Semrush.
+The company is publicly traded on the Warsaw Stock Exchange, and is currently majority-owned by Prowly, a subsidiary of the American search engine metrics provider Semrush.

 The company's flagship namesake tool, available in over 150 countries, collects and analyzes public mentions of brands, products, and threads containing monitored keywords across news sites, social media, blogs, and discussion forums.
 As of late 2025, Brand24 monitors 100,000 brands, having collected 25 billion mentions to date.

-Brand24 is one of the most recognizable Polish technology companies, inseparably linked with activities of its co-founder and CEO Michał Sadowski.

 History

 First online ventures

-In 2005, Michał Sadowski, Dawid Szymański, Piotr Wierzejewski, and Karol Wnukiewicz, students of computer science and management at the Wrocław University of Science and Technology, launched a social networking site Polatach.pl [Polish for: After Years], in an apartment in the Krzyki district, a platform for reconnecting with old school friends (later outclassed by Nasza Klasa).
+In 2005, Michał Sadowski, Dawid Szymański, Piotr Wierzejewski, and Karol Wnukiewicz, students of computer science and management at the Wrocław University of Science and Technology, launched a social networking site Polatach.pl [Polish for: After Years], a platform for reconnecting with old school friends (later outclassed by Nasza Klasa).
 They also founded a price comparison website Finansosfera.pl.

 Wierzejewski's idea led to the creation of Patrz.pl [Polish for: Look!], a website enabling the posting and playback of short videos (similar to YouTube founded at the same time).
 By the end of 2007, with several million monthly users of Patrz.pl, the partners sold it for nearly PLN 2 million to CR Media Consulting, which incorporated it to its portal Pino.pl.
-From 2008, Sadowski, Wierzejewski, and Wnukiewicz took over management of the Grupa Pino, which operated a dozen of websites, including a video-sharing site PinoTV.pl, a microblogging platform Moblo.pl, and a slide-hosting site Slajdzik.pl.
+From 2008, Sadowski, Wierzejewski, and Wnukiewicz took over management of Grupa Pino, operating a dozen of websites, including a video-sharing site PinoTV, a microblogging platform Moblo.pl, and a slide-hosting site Slajdzik.pl.

-To monitor user feedback on its websites, Grupa Pino used Google Alerts.
-As the service was limited, managers sought for a more comprehensive tool.
+To monitor user feedback on its websites, Grupa Pino used Google Alerts, but its managers sought for a more comprehensive tool.